0xadada/0xadada.github.io/_posts/2019-04-16-the-city-and-the-freezing-of-life.md

 > <cite>(G.W.F.
 Hegel ; translated by A.V.
 Miller.
 Oxford, UK ; New York, NY : B. Blackwell, 1986.)</cite>

 This is to say: the privileging of objects in space fetishizes the object and therefore sacrifices changes in time.
-This creates and alienated and static space of purely fetishized structures devoid of life.
+This creates an alienated and static space of purely fetishized structures devoid of life.

 This describes exactly what is happening in Seattle, San Francisco, Boston, and explains why moving to somewhere like Philidelphia opens us up to using spaces for daily life rather than being subjected to spaces that merely